 How can I reach my student's advisor with questions or concerns?

 We are happy to respond to your queries via email.
 We promise to respond to your email within 24 business hours of receiving it.
 If you wish to schedule a phone or in-person appointment, please feel free to contact our Main Office: (215)895-2211

-Who can I contact for questions about financial aid?
+Who can I contact for questions about financial aid and billing?

 Is my student required to have a computer, if so what kind?

 Yes!
 Laptops are preferred so that students can use them in labs.
 Students can have a PC or Mac, however students may need to run some Windows-based applications on Macs, therefore students will need a program such as Parallels to accommodate such assignments.
 For specifics & specs.
 Please consult the IRT website: http://www.drexel.edu/irt/computers/buyersGuide/